koitsu/thorchain-cryptotax/README.md

     and the other side of the LP is provided by the protocol.
     Assumption here is that Savers should be considered as LP rather than staking when converting to Crypto Tax Calculator.
-- Also creates Receive/Return LP Token transactions
+- It also creates Receive/Return LP Token transactions
-- LP Token is set to the `liquidityUnits` amount provided by Midgard
+  - LP Token amount is set to the `liquidityUnits` amount provided by Midgard
     - For Savers, this is equal to the asset amount being added
   - LP token is given the name `ThorLP.{savers_asset}`
     - e.g. ThorLP.BTC/BTC (savers assets have a slash)

 ## Other notes